mbridak/renfield/README.md

 ## Recent Changes

 - [25.9.25] Got it generating Cabrillo files.
-Working thru each contest plugin now.

 ## The Idea